 Watch as the water flows out of your downspouts.
-Is the water going where it needs to go.
-You may want to install downspout extenders to direct water further away from your home and foundation.
+Is the water going where it needs to go?
+You may want to install downspout extenders to direct water further away.

-After you’ve cleaned your gutters, consider installing gutter guards to prevent leaves and debris from getting trapped inside.
+After you’ve finished, consider installing gutter guards to prevent leaves and debris from getting trapped inside.

 2. Inspect your roof for damaged shingles.

 Damaged or missing shingles can be a warning sign for a more serious problem.
 You can inspect your roof yourself and even replace shingles by yourself, but if you have leaks or water coming into your house, you should have a professional roofer assess the situation.
 You can save a lot of money on more serious roof repairs by having a roofing professional inspect your roof for leaks and damaged areas.